sgmurphy/wordpress-plugins/advanced-wp-reset/README.txt

 **Client Site Recovery:** It’s not uncommon for clients to mess things up and blame you for it.
 Whether your client's site faces unexpected issues or requires a do-over, this plugin simplifies the recovery process.
 Quickly restore their site to its default state or rebuild it entirely, fostering efficient communication and client satisfaction.

 **Demo Site Automatic Reset:** Imagine you have a demo site for people to test drive your plugin or theme.
 After a few hours or days, you’ll certainly end up with a few pages, posts, and customizations made by users who are trying to get a feel for your tools.
 Instead of reinstalling the whole system again every now and then or running through everything to clean up the mess, you can simply create automatic partial resets and cleanups using Collection automation and scheduling.
 In addition to saving you time, you’ll also be able to increase frequency to improve user experience. tracking what they do, you can just schedule a collection to clean everything up and reset the whole demo site as it should be every 2 hours for example.

-**Database Exploration and Analysis:** Study database changes caused by updates, user input, plugins, and themes by comparing your current database to any previous snapshot.

-**Educational Environments Reset:** In educational settings, students should all be presented with the exact same baseline environment.
-With classes of tens or hundreds of students, it’s impractical to do it all by hand, let alone the potential for errors.
-Using site Resets, you are 100% sure all learning or demo environments are back to where they should be for all students and in record time.

-**Video tutorial creation:** As a content creator for YouTube, TikTok, or any other platform, you need your WordPress interface to be as clean as possible with no extra menus or options that could distract your viewers from the plugin or theme of the day.
-Using Advanced WordPress Reset, you can improve productivity by instantly Resetting your WordPress over and over again while only keeping the components you’ll need for the next video.

-Unlock these versatile use cases and tap into the full potential of Advanced WordPress Reset.
-From seamless resets and recoveries to creative explorations and efficient optimizations, this plugin is your ultimate companion in WordPress site management.

 ### Do more with Advanced WordPress Reset PRO